Fish Oil Benefits: Based On Science

 Despite a lot of science now supporting that there are good saturated fats and bad ones, most people still think that all saturated fats are bad.

-Even-chain saturated fats, like C16:0, are associated with inflammation, type 2 diabetes, and heart disease.
-Odd-chain saturated fats, like C15:0, are associated with balanced immunity, heart health, healthy metabolism, red blood cell health, and liver health.
+Even-chain saturated fats, like C16:0, are associated with inflammation, type 2 diabetes, and cardiovascular disease.
+Odd-chain saturated fats, like C15:0, are associated with balanced immunity, heart health, lower triglyceride levels, healthy metabolism, red blood cell health, and liver health.
 Large population-based studies throughout the world support that healthy, odd-chain saturated fatty acids are crucial for our bodies, and we simply aren’t getting enough of them in the foods we eat today.*† While society has spent a generation avoiding fat, the makers of fatty15 have devoted their lives to harnessing the good fat and putting it back into our bodies where they belong.

 How Can fatty15 Help?